Creatine: Contamination

 A 2011 survey of 33 supplements commercially available in Italy found that over 50% of them exceeded the European Food Safety Authority recommendations in at least one contaminant.
 The most prevalent of these contaminants was creatinine, a breakdown product of creatine also produced by the body.
 Creatinine was present in higher concentrations than the European Food Safety Authority recommendations in 44% of the samples.
 About 15% of the samples had detectable levels of dihydro-1,3,5-triazine or a high dicyandiamide concentration.
 Heavy metals contamination was not found to be a concern, with only minor levels of mercury being detectable.
 Two studies reviewed in 2007 found no impurities.

-Interactions

-Creatine taken with medications that can harm the kidney can increase the risk of kidney damage: